VaultaFoundation/docs/native/07_node-operation/20_api-node.md

 ## Software Requirements

 To setup an API node, first install the Antelope [Leap](https://github.com/AntelopeIO/leap) software.
-The Leap version to install depends on whether you will deploy your node on an EOS testnet or on the EOS mainnet.
+The Leap version to install depends on whether you will deploy your node on an Vaulta testnet or on the Vaulta mainnet.

 > ℹ️ **Leap software on mainnet vs. testnets**
-> EOS testnets typically run the most recent Leap versions, usually the latest one shortly after released.
-The EOS mainnet will typically use a previous stable release version of the Leap software for stability and security.
+> Vaulta testnets typically run the most recent Leap versions, usually the latest one shortly after released.
+The Vaulta mainnet will typically use a previous stable release version of the Leap software for stability and security.

-To locate which version other API nodes are running for the EOS network you want to deploy on, select your EOS network of choice on the EOS Nation Validate site and navigate to the API report for that network:
+To locate which version other API nodes are running for the Vaulta network you want to deploy on, select your Vaulta network of choice on the EOS Nation Validate site and navigate to the API report for that network:

 * https://validate.eosnation.io/

-For instance, for the most recent API nodes on EOS mainnet, EOS Jungle testnet, or EOS Kylin testnet, you can visit, respectively:
+For instance, for the most recent API nodes on Vaulta mainnet, Vaulta Jungle testnet, you can visit, respectively:

 * https://validate.eosnation.io/eos/reports/api_versions.txt
 * https://validate.eosnation.io/jungle4/reports/api_versions.txt
 * https://validate.eosnation.io/kylin/reports/api_versions.txt

-For your API node, you would want to use the same Leap version most other API nodes are using on the EOS network you want to deploy on.
+For your API node, you would want to use the same Leap version most other API nodes are using on Vaulta you want to deploy on.
 You can select the Leap binaries for a specific version here:

 * https://github.com/AntelopeIO/leap/tags